criblpacks/cribl-splunk-forwarder-windows-classic-events-to-json/README.md

 ---
 ## **Release Notes**
 ---
+**1.2.6** - 2025-06-17: Fixed release date for 1.2.5 (Thanks Matthew!)

+**1.2.5** - 2025-06-07: Added Try/Catch to Long Key Names Code Function

+**1.2.4** - 2025-01-07: Syntax fix.

+**1.2.3** - 2025-01-06: Pack hygiene, clean up some samples, delete extra pipelines, etc.

+**1.2.2** - 2024-07-03: Two functions, Code to create the object.
+Still has some nesting and will need to be adjusted based on props/transforms to deal with the multiple AccountName and other fields that have more than one value.

+**1.2.1** - 2024-03-27: Fields changed in final Eval to keep EventID in _raw because tstats was having issues searching by EventID as indexed field.
+Other option could be to just create a fields.conf entry to handle any indexed fields passed from Cribl.
+Adjusted filter in Minimum Conversion Route to also skip another EventCode.

 **1.2.0** - 2023-11-20: Adjust README and note the search-time reverse order of precedence.

 **1.1.9** - 2023-06-19: Fix XML_Messages pipeline for Classic Events, add Code Function to all pipelines to remove duplicate keys that exist in _raw when they are also in top level fields.